Man charged in plot to bring cocaine to Vermont from Peru

 Court records say Georges Yaghmour was arrested in Florida last month and was charged with conspiring to distribute more than 5 kilograms (11 pounds) of cocaine.
 His attorney did not return a call and email Monday seeking comment.

-An federal court affidavit filed in Burlington said the cocaine was part of the same plan that resulted in the kidnapping of a couple from Moira, New York, in late September.
+A federal court affidavit filed in Burlington said the cocaine was part of the same plan that resulted in the kidnapping of a couple from Moira, New York, in late September.
 The couple was smuggled across the border to Canada before being rescued by police in Quebec.

 The court documents say Yaghmour was involved in a meeting in the lobby of a Burlington hotel on Dec.
-5, 2019 with a suspect identified in court papers of Co-Conspirator 1, who had entered the United States from Canada earlier that day, and others identified as belonging to the Transportation Group.
+5, 2019 with a suspect identified in court papers as Co-Conspirator 1, who had entered the United States from Canada earlier that day, and others identified as belonging to the Transportation Group.

 A member of the Transportation Group said they wanted to bring the cocaine to a warehouse in Vermont.